deepnlp-cs599-usc/quac/README.md

 </p>

 ## Approaches

+We try to enhance two baseline models: FlowQA and BiDAF++.
+We also try to apply an existing model, SDNet, which works on another QA dataset.

 ### FlowQA

 [FlowQA](https://github.com/momohuang/FlowQA) has been shown to have a considerable good performance on conversational question-answering tasks such as CoQA and QuAC.
 Firstly, we re-run the FlowQA model and investigate why it has great performance and why it is special.